actions/stale/README.md

 The message that will be added as a comment to the issues when the stale workflow marks it automatically as stale with a label.

-You can skip the comment sending by omitting the option or by passing an empty string.
+You can skip the comment sending by passing an empty string.

 Default value: unset
 Required Permission: `issues: write`